Textualize/textual/docs/guide/screens.md

 ## Modes

-Some apps may benefit from having multiple screen stacks.
+Some apps may benefit from having multiple screen stacks, rather than just one.
 Consider an app with a dashboard screen, a settings screen, and a help screen.
 These are independent in the sense that we don't want to prevent the user from switching between them, even if there are one or more modal screens on the screen stack.
 But we may still want each individual screen to have a navigation stack where we can push and pop screens.